 You are entitled to ask an insurance company to remove data regarding spent convictions.
-This can be done by serving them a note under s.10 of the DPA asking them to not process this data and remove it from their records (this can be done simply in writing to the insurer making reference to s.10 of the DPA).
+This can be done by serving them a note under s.10 of the DPA asking them not to process this data and remove it from their records (this can be done simply in writing to the insurer making reference to s.10 of the DPA).
 The insurer should respond within 21 days stating either that the information has been removed, or the reasons why they think they have a right to retain it.
 Although these notices can often have limited affect, if the insurance company refuses to remove spent conviction data, and you disagree with their reasons for not doing so, you can then complain to the Information Commissioners Office.

 How to make a complaint regarding data protection

 If you believe that the organisation that you are dealing with is not handling your data as they should do, you can make a complaint to the Information Commissioners Office (ICO).
-However, you should make sure you exhaust internal mechanisms, such as the organisations own complaints process, before making a complaint to the ICO.
+However, you should make sure you exhaust internal mechanisms, such as the organisation’s own complaints process, before making a complaint to the ICO.

 By email: If all your supporting evidence is available electronically, you can send your form via email by taking the following steps.
-Visit the ICO website for more information
+Visit the ICO website for more information.